-Great Panther is a growing gold and silver producer focused on the Americas.
-The Company owns a diversified portfolio of assets in Brazil, Mexico and Peru that includes three operating gold and silver mines, an advanced development project and a large land package with district-scale potential.
+Great Panther is a growth-oriented precious metals producer focused on the Americas.
+The Company owns a diversified portfolio of assets in Brazil, Mexico and Peru that includes three gold and silver mines, an advanced development project and a large land package with district-scale potential.
 Great Panther is focused on creating long-term stakeholder value through safe and sustainable production, reinvesting into exploration and pursuing acquisition opportunities to complement its existing portfolio.
-Great Panther trades on the Toronto Stock Exchange trading under the symbol GPR, and on the NYSE American under the symbol GPL.
+Great Panther trades on the Toronto Stock Exchange trading under the symbol GPR and on the NYSE American under the symbol GPL.

 Great Panther’s aim is to create long-term value by generating cash flow from operations and reinvesting into exploration, tapping into the great potential of our assets to replace resources, extend mine life and make new discoveries.

-Tucano is located in Amapá State in northern Brazil, approximately 200 kilometres from Macapá, the state capital.
-Comprised of a series of open pits located over a 7 kilometre strike length, the operation is an established 100,000 ounce per year gold mine found within the Vila Nova Greenstone Belt, the southern-most extension of the Guiana Shield, which is host to numerous significant gold deposits in Suriname, Guyana and French Guiana.
-The gold is hosted in a shear zone, within a banded iron formation and is recovered in a 10,000 tonne per day conventional grinding and leaching plant.
+The Company's Tucano Gold Mine is located in Amapá State in northern Brazil, approximately 200 kilometres from Macapá, the state capital.
+Comprised of a series of open pits located over a 7-kilometre strike length, the operation is an established 100,000 ounce per year gold mine found within the Vila Nova Greenstone Belt, the southern-most extension of the Guiana Shield, which is host to numerous significant gold deposits in Suriname, Guyana and French Guiana.
+The gold is hosted in a shear zone, within a banded iron formation, and is recovered in a 10,000 tonne per day conventional grinding and leaching plant.

-Tucano lies within a tenement package that covers nearly 2000 km2, which has been largely unexplored.
+Tucano lies within a tenement package that covers nearly 200,000 hectares, which has been largely unexplored.
 The key to unlocking the potential of this district is through exploration.
-Great Panther is executing a three-pronged exploration strategy to unlock the value of the district that is focused on resource replacement, near-mine resource expansion and longer-term organic growth through regional exploration.
+Great Panther is executing a three-pronged exploration strategy to unlock the value of the district, focused on resource replacement, near-mine resource expansion and longer-term organic growth through regional exploration.

 Topia is a polymetallic high-grade epithermal vein system located within the Sierra Madre Occidental, a historic mining district in northwestern Mexico that has been mined since the 16th century.
 The mine produces concentrates containing silver, gold, lead and zinc and earns revenue from custom milling of third-party ore at its processing facility.